 This website uses essential functional (session) cookies, which do not identify you in any way.

 If you are concerned you have the option to disable cookies in your browser (see below).
-However it is totally unnecessary and may affect some of the functionality when using our site.
+However it is totally unnecessary and may affect some of the functionality and your experience when using our site.

 Cookies are harmless pieces of information stored on your computer.
-They are not spyware.
+They are not spyware or malware.